 A CDA Document may conform to more than one template.
 This content module inherits from the Medical Summary 1.3.6.1.4.1.19376.1.5.3.1.1.2 and so must conform to the requirements of those templates as well this document specification, PCS templateID.

-A complete example of the Paramedicine Care Summary (PCS) Document Content Module is available on the IHE ftp server at: ftp://ftp.ihe.net/TF_Implementation_Material/PCC/PCS/.

 Note that this is an example and is meant to be informative and not normative.
 This example shows the <templateId (OIDs)> elements for all of the specified templates.

 Add to Section 6.3.2 Header Content Modules